 * rates are set by the retirement residence, but increases on the rental portion are subject to the Residential Tenancies Act

-Health care facilities, geared to higher care needs than can be filled by home care
+Residential health care facilities, geared to higher long-term care needs than can be filled by home care

 * licensed and regulated by Ministry of Health and Long-Term Care

-* apply through Community Care Access Centre (see here)
+* apply through Community Care Access Centres: here

-No nonprofit agencies provide de-cluttering or move preparation, for commercial providers in this database see here.
+No nonprofit services, for commercial providers see here.